Haitham Yousif: Biography

-Haitham Yousif was born in Baghdad, Iraq on November 29, 1969 to Assyrian parents originally from the town of Alqosh.
+Haitham Yousif was born in Baghdad, Iraq on November 29, 1969, to Assyrian parents originally from the town of Alqosh.

 His musical career started at a young age in 1983, in his participation in a band of Baghdad children.
 He had to overcome many obstacles and hardships as a young aspiring singer before achieving fame.

 Yousif was initially featured on Mix tapes from Casablanca (an Iraqi music production company).
 His first song "Ma Asalhak" was viewed on Iraqi TV in 1989.
 His breakthrough single "Ya Nas" ("O people") in 1992, gave him success.
 His first album titled "Ya Nas" was released in 1993 with the song "Ya Nas" chosen in 1994 TV poll as the best Iraqi song of that year, That same year he was also chosen Iraqi singer of the year.

 He went on to record 5 musical albums including love songs, nostalgic songs specially sung for Iraq and a sport song "Farahtona" dedicated to the Iraqi soccer team.

 2000–present

-Yousif recorded 7 more successful musical albums and shot more than 40 music videos.
+Yousif recorded Rabil 7 more successful musical albums and shot more than 40 music videos.
 Since the 2003 Iraq invasion, he has performed worldwide including Australia and Europe.
 In 2009 Yousif had a dispute with Lebanese singer Ayman Zabib after he performed some of his songs without the permission of Yousif, and used them in his album.
 In 2017 he released his single titled Hedi Hedi with a music video filmed in Turkey.

 Personal life

 Yousif is not married.
-He currently lives in Michigan, USA and runs a dentistry with Dr. Sundus Marogy.
+He currently lives in Michigan, USA and is a General Manager/Partner at Sundus Marogy Dentistry.
 Football is one of his hobbies, and is a fan of the Al Zawra'a Football Club.
 He is a fan of The Beatles.
 In 2014, he launched his official YouTube channel.
 Yousif appeared in a show with presenter Ali Al Khalidy on Al Sharqiya TV channel in October 2021 after a 13-year media hiatus.